 Because the Proposed Action Alternative includes property used for agricultural purposes, residual pesticides may remain in shallow soils.
 Similar conditions could be present at other planned and approved project sites.
 Public and worker health and safety hazards during construction and decommissioning activities would have an increased safety risk, which would be mitigated through implementation of health and safety plans, BMPs, and adherence to OSHA regulations.
 It is assumed that other reasonably foreseeable projects in the vicinity would employ similar measures to mitigate health and safety risks.
 Minimal human health or safety hazards would be anticipated because of the Proposed Action Alternative's operations.
-Overall, impacts to human health and safety in association with implementation of the Proposed Action Alternative would be short-term, occurring only when workers are present and working at the site, and would be minor.
-Therefore, the Proposed Action Alternative would not be anticipated to result in more than minor contributions to overall health and human safety.
+Overall, effects to human health and safety in association with implementation of the Proposed Action Alternative would be short-term, occurring only when workers are present and working at the site, and would be minor.
+Therefore, the Proposed Action Alternative is not anticipated to result in more than minor contributions to overall health and human safety.

-Under the Proposed Action, the Project would have both short-term (temporary) and long-term direct effects - these effects would be expected to be minor, insignificant, and would unlikely contribute to cumulative effects.
+Under the Proposed Action Alternative, the Project would have both short-term (temporary) and long-term direct effects - these effects are expected to be minor, insignificant, and would unlikely contribute to cumulative effects.
+The following table (Table 9) provides a summary of potential effects associated with the implementation of the Project.